Fake Churchill Quotes: Lady Astor and Other Women Nemeses

 Nancy Witcher Langhorne, Viscountess Astor CH MP (1879-1964) was the first woman to take a seat as a Member of Parliament.
 She and Churchill sparred frequently, not without a certain thinly disguised affection.
 They liked to stir each other up.

 Harold Nicolson (generally reliable) reported that in 1919, when Lady Astor arrived in the House of Commons, Churchill told her: “I feel you have come into my bathroom and I have only a sponge with which to defend myself.”
-Nicolson does not record her response, but I’m sure it was fine.
-She gave as good as she got.
+Nicolson does not record her response, but she usually gave as good as she got.

 Far more famous is Churchill’s fictitious encounter with Lady Astor at Blenheim or the Astor mansion Clivedon: “If I were married to you,” says Nancy, “I’d put poison in your coffee.”
 The response—”If I were married to you, I’d drink it”—almost certainly was by Churchill’s friend F.E.
 Smith, Lord Birkenhead, who was much faster off the cuff.
 This has not prevented it working its way into spurious Churchill quote books—and, of course, the Internet.